zod3vv/zukME/README.md

 - Uses [SonSon's Prayer Flicker](https://github.com/sonsonmagro/Sonsons-Prayer-Flicker) for prayer management (already included as part of this repo)
 - Uses an old Timer library from nullopt
 # Tested with the following
 *NOTE: You'll notice that there are no BIS requirements.
-Using better stuff will probably speed things up a bit.*
+Using better stuff will probably speed things up a bit.
+Testing was also done without an Aura or familiar.*
 ### Gear
 - T90 Tank Necro robes (important, we tank a lot throughout the fight with these + Darkness)
 - Tokkul Zo Ring (2,000+ charges recommended)